Skip to contents

 Stage 2: declare the scenario

 ssd_define_scenario() is the constructor.
 Its required arguments are the dataset input, nsim (the replicate count), and seed (the RNG root — it has no default because changing it fully re-roots every draw).
-Everything else is a knob with a sensible default.
+Everything else is a scenario option with a sensible default.

 scenario <- ssd_define_scenario(